 The Downside

-Graduation rate needs to improve
+Graduation rate and student safety need to improve

-Regardless of the program they’re admitted to, all freshmen take a research class to bolster their skills.
+All freshmen take a research class to bolster their skills.
 They are also assigned to a small learning community that has a dedicated staff of teachers and counselors who get to know their group of 9th-graders well.
 A program run by My Brother’s Keeper pairs 9th and 10th grade boys with older students who serve as mentors.

 Spanish is the only foreign language taught.